joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-08-31-JS-tree-edge-triage.md

 ### Conclusions

-This outcome is interesting — clearly, the game favors Beren, so $p$ needs to be pretty high for Aaron to have a chance at all.
+This outcome is interesting — clearly, the structure of the game favors Beren, so $p$ needs to be pretty high for Aaron to have a chance at all.
 But we might naively expect Aaron to start with a small chance at $\min(p)$ that grows as $p$ approaches $1.$

 ![](/img/2024-08-31-tree-edge-triage-JS.png){:width="450 px" class="image-centered"}